telerik/xaml-docs/controls/radcalculator/getting-started/RadCalculatorPicker-GettingStarted.md

 	</UserControl>
 {{endregion}}

-Now if you run the application, you have RadCalculatorPicker:
+Now if you run the application, you will have RadCalculatorPicker:

 #### __Figure 1: Defining RadCalculatorPicker__
 ![Rad Calculator Picker-Basic](images/RadCalculatorPicker-Basic.png)

 ## Use RadCalculatorPicker as Editing Element

 RadCalculatorPicker can be embeded as an editing element.
 In this case we will define it in a CellEditTemplate for a column in RadGridView.
-For this example we will create as simple grid  and customize one of its columns:
+For this example we will create a simple grid and customize one of its columns:

 #### __[XAML] Example 2: Using RadCalculatorPicker as a cell editor of RadGridView__

-{{region radcalculatorpicker-getting-started_4}}
+{{region xaml-radcalculatorpicker-getting-started_4}}

 	<telerik:RadGridView Name="clubsGrid" CanUserFreezeColumns="False"
 						 ShowGroupPanel="False" RowIndicatorVisibility="Collapsed"